brand positioning template

 Austin Distel on Unsplash

 A large company’s size is determined by its total revenue, assets, and market capitalization.
-The sector also plays a major role in determining the influence of the company.
-As different sectors have different thresholds to meet.
+The sector also plays a major role in determining the company’s influence, as different sectors have different thresholds to meet.

 Scalable startup and large company entrepreneurship belong to the category of innovative entrepreneurship.
 There are many characteristics of large-company entrepreneurship; some of them, for example, are: